 The "libbsp" directory provides all the BSPs provided with this release of the RTEMS executive.
-The subdirectories are divided, as discussed previously, based on specific processor family, then further breaking down into specific target board environments.
-The "shmdr" subdirectory provides the implementation of a shared memory driver which supports the multiprocessing portion of the executive.
-In addition, two starting point subdirectories are provided for reference.
-The "no_cpu" subdirectory provides a template BSP which can be used to develop a specific BSP for an unsupported target board.
-The "stubdr" subdirectory provides stubbed out BSPs.
-These files may aid in preliminary testing of the RTEMS development environment that has been built for no particular target in mind.
+The subdirectories are divided, as discussed previously, based on specific processor family, then further broken down into specific target board environments.
+The "no\cpu" subdirectory provides a starting point template BSP which can be used to develop a specific BSP for an unsupported target board.
+The files in this subdirectory may aid in preliminary testing of the RTEMS development environment that has been built for no particular target in mind.